PersonTheCat/tunnel-cache-test/README.md

 # Tunnel Cache Test
 This repository contains a couple of performance tests comparing cached vs manual sphere generation for repeated use cases.
-The results appear to indicate a minimum 65% performance increase over manual generation.
+The results appear to indicate a minimum 65% performance increase over manual generation when used at a high volume in a single thread.

 # Rationale
 `SphereData` is based on the following principles: